tiiuae/rplidar_ros2/README.md

 How to build rplidar ros package
 =====================================================================
     1) Clone this project to your catkin's workspace src folder
-    2) Running catkin_make to build rplidarNode and rplidarNodeClient
+    2) Running catkin_make to build rplidarNode and rplidar_client

 How to run rplidar ros package
 =====================================================================